 Sometimes you can get past these barriers, but not always.
 You can't totally control how other people think and act.
 No matter how much you try to put them at ease, a shy person you're speaking to might not have the ability to hold a conversation with you at this point in their life.
 There's no way to "make" everyone want to chat with you enthusiastically and have a lot to say.

 If you've made a few attempts to get someone to open up, and the conversation still isn't going anywhere, then politely wrap it up.
 No one wins if you resentfully feel like you're pulling teeth, and they wish you'd give them some space.

 Try asking more open-ended questions

 Someone may be giving short replies because you're asking closed-ended questions that can be answered with a "yes" or "no".
 An open-ended question requires them to give a more fleshed out reply.
 For example, instead of asking if they had a good vacation, ask them what the highlight of it was.
 If someone really isn't feeling talkative they can still respond to the most thought-provoking question with a few words, but at least you gave them the opportunity to say more.

 Ask for more details about their short answer

-For example, if you asked them if they've had a fun vacation, and they said 'yes' with no further elaboration, you could follow up with, "Awesome.
+For example, if you asked them if they've had a fun vacation, and they said "yes" with no further elaboration, you could follow up with, "Awesome.
 What was the funnest thing you did?"
 Be cautious with this approach, as you can fall into an interviewer/interrogator dynamic where you keep asking follow-up questions to try to extract more information ("How was your vacation?", "Good", "What was good about it?", "It was relaxing", "What did you do to relax?", "Uh... read by the lake", "What did you read?").
-If you've asked for more details a few times and the other person hasn't given a longer answer, don't keep peppering them with questions on the same topic.
+If you've asked for more details a few times and they haven't given a longer answer, don't keep peppering them with questions on the same topic.

 Give them more time to come up with a response